 - Your fidget toy or stress ball of choice

 - Hand Sanitizer - Now, we’re just being cruel.

 - Essential Oil Diffuser.
 May we recommend Peppermint for the morning hours, Lavender for stressful calls, and Orange for the afternoon to beat the post-lunch slump.
-(Be sure to check this out first - Essential Oils that are Toxic to Pets)

 Working from home productively is possible, and doesn’t have to be isolating.
 With all the distractions in our world (especially if you have kids at home), it’s important to find a routine that works for you and stick with it.
 Hopefully with these tips and tricks you will be a WFH Veteran in no time!